William Heirens: Frances Brown

-On December 10, 1945, Frances Brown was discovered with a knife lodged in her neck and bullet wound to the head in her apartment.
-Nothing was taken, but a message was written in lipstick on the wall:

-"For heavens Sake catch me Before I kill more I cannot control myself".
+On December 10, 1945, Frances Brown was discovered in her apartment with a knife lodged in her neck and bullet wound to the head.
+Nothing was taken, but a message was written in lipstick on the wall: "For heAVens SAKe cAtch me BeFore I Kill More I cAnnot control MyselF."

 Police found a bloody fingerprint smudge on the doorjamb of the entrance door.
-A witness heard gunshots about 4 am, and the building's night clerk said a nervous man of 35 to 40 years old, and weighing 140 pounds, got off the elevator and left.

-At one point Chicago Police said they had reason to believe the killer was a woman.
+A witness heard gunshots around 4 a.m., and the building's night clerk said that a nervous-looking man of 35 to 40 years old and weighing 140 pounds, exited the elevator and left the building around that time.
+At one point, Chicago police announced that they had reason to believe that the killer was a woman.

 Suzanne Degnan

 On January 7, 1946, six-year-old Suzanne Degnan was discovered missing from her first-floor bedroom in Edgewater, Chicago.
-Police found a ladder outside her window, and a ransom note: "Get $20,000 ready & wait for my word.
+Police found a ladder outside her window and a ransom note: "Get $20,000 ready & wait for my word.
 Do not notify the FBI or police.
 Bills are in 5's & 10's.
 Burn this for her safety."
 A man repeatedly called the Degnan residence demanding the ransom.

-Chicago Mayor Edward Kelly also received a note:This is to tell you how sorry I am not to not get ole [sic] Degnan instead of his girl.
+Chicago mayor Edward Kelly also received a note:This is to tell you how sorry I am not to not get ole [sic] Degnan instead of his girl.
 Roosevelt and the OPA made their own laws.
 Why shouldn't I and a lot more?
 At the time, there was a nationwide meatpackers' strike and the Office of Price Administration (OPA) was talking of extending rationing to dairy products.
 Degnan was a senior OPA executive recently transferred to Chicago.
 Another executive of the OPA had been recently assigned armed guards after receiving threats against his children and, in Chicago, a man involved with black market meat had recently been murdered by decapitation.
-Police considered the possibility the Degnan killer was a meat packer.
+Police considered the possibility that the Degnan killer was a meat packer.

-Acting on an anonymous tip, police discovered Degnan's head in a sewer a block from the Degnan residence, her right leg in a catch basin, her torso in another storm drain, and her left leg in another drain.
-Her arms were found a month later in another sewer.
+Acting on an anonymous tip, police discovered Degnan's head in a sewer a block from the Degnan residence, her right leg in a catch basin, her torso in another storm drain and her left leg in another drain.
+Her arms were found a month later in another sewer after her other remains had already been interred.
 Blood was found in the drains of laundry tubs in the basement laundry room of a nearby apartment building.

-Police questioned hundreds of people, gave polygraph examinations to about 170, and several times claimed to have captured the killer, though all were eventually released.
+Police questioned hundreds of people, administered polygraph examinations to about 170 and several times claimed to have captured the killer, although all were eventually released.